SimonSchirber/Machine-Learning-Robot-Movement/README.md

 Notes:
 - pink indicates where cutout time occured and emphasizes the differncces between what the robot and user did whereas black indicates where they are in sync
+- the outside border of the robot environment will also change as there is instantiated cutout

 ## Installations
 You will need to install the following python packages.